appeared on Sky's Adam Boulton show this morning leveraging his new book The End of the Party

 What a pity he sat through 13 years of Labour attacks of this country's very existence without a public squeak of protest.

-My BT wireless hub broke down 10 days ago.
+wireless hub broke down 10 days ago.
 Although I fixed up an old modem and ethernet cable, I anxiously awaited a replacement of the hub.

 It took BT three days to reply and promise me the goods the next day before 6pm.